 - F. Ptolemy Eupator (182 B.C.) came next. - G. Ptolemy Philometer (182-147 B.C.) came next. - H. Ptolemy Philopater came next (146 B.C.). - I. Ptolemy Euergetes (Phiston) came next (146-117). - J. Cleopatra was the last of the Ptolemy dynasty (51-30 B.C.). - 1.
 She killed her brother and sister in order to gain the throne. - 2.
-Egypt became a part of the Roman Empire after her death.

-II.
-Other Historical Connections Regarding These Times Are Important To Notice

-- A. The Discovery of the Rosetta Stone became the key to the reading of ancient Egyptian inscriptions. - 1.
-It was named for the town of the Nile delta near where it was found by Napoleon's men in 1799, when Napoleon invaded Egypt. - 2.
-It was inscribed in three languages: Hieroglyphic, Demotic, and Greek capitals. - 3.
-It was eventually taken to the British Museum where it was deciphered by a French scholar, François Champollion. - 4.
+Egypt became a part of the Roman Empire after her death. - II.
+Other Historical Connections Regarding These Times Are Important To Notice - A. The Discovery of the Rosetta Stone became the key to the reading of ancient Egyptian inscriptions. - It was named for the town of the Nile delta near where it was found by Napoleon's men in 1799, when Napoleon invaded Egypt. - 2.
+It was inscribed in three languages: Hieroglyphic, Demotic, and Greek capitals. - It was eventually taken to the British Museum where it was deciphered by a French scholar, Francois Champollion. - 4.
 The inscription was a deification of Ptolemy V (Epiphanes, 205-181 B.C.). - 5.
-Deciphering the inscription gave men the ability to read writings on the pyramids and temples in Egypt.

-B. The Septuagint Translation of the Hebrew Scriptures into the Greek language was probably the most important event of the reign of Ptolemy Philadelphus (c.
-250 B.C.).

-- 1. It was supposedly made to provide a copy of the Jewish Scriptures for the Library at Alexandria. - 2.
-Its name supposedly came from the work of translation done by 72 elders from Jerusalem on the Island of Pharos in seventy-two days. - 3.
-It was quoted by Greek writers before 200 B.C. and it became the Bible of Jesus Christ and the apostles. - 1.
-Simon the Just, a High Priest, was credited with rebuilding the Jerusalem walls which had been demolished by Ptolemy I. - 2.
+Deciphering the inscription gave men the ability to read writings on the pyramids and temples in Egypt. - B. The Septuagint Translation of the Hebrew Scriptures into the Greek language was probably the most important event of the reign of Ptolemy Philadelphus (c.
+250 B.C.). - It was supposedly made to provide a copy of the Jewish Scriptures for the Library at Alexandria. - Its name supposedly came from the work of translation done by 72 elders from Jerusalem on the Island of Pharos in seventy-two days. - It was quoted by Greek writers before 200 B.C. and it became the Bible of Jesus Christ and the apostles. - C. The Jews During the Rule of the Ptolemies seem to have been left to their own pursuits except for paying taxes to Egypt.

+- 1. Simon the Just, a High Priest, was credited with rebuilding the Jerusalem walls which had been demolished by Ptolemy I. - 2.
 The Jews suffered greatly, however, during the wars between the Ptolemaic and Seleucus rulers.